 Tiffany Leung, Graduate, 2025

-After finishing my study at SYU, I pursued my career in the company secretarial field, and I am now working as a company secretarial assistant at a CPA firm.
-While I was in a dilemma choosing between studying and working, I saw a job advertisement from HKCGI.
-This reminded me of my participation in the HKCGI Paper and Presentation Competition, where our teachers from the Department of Law and Business offered tremendous support and guidance throughout the process.
-That experience sparked my interest in corporate governance and risk management.
+After completing my studies at SYU, I began my career in the company secretarial field and am now working as a company secretarial assistant at a CPA firm.
+While I was struggling to choose between continuing my studies and entering the workforce, I came across a job advertisement from HKCGI.
+It reminded me of my participation in the HKCGI Paper and Presentation Competition, during which our teachers from the Department of Law and Business provided tremendous support and guidance.
+That experience sparked my lasting interest in corporate governance and risk management.

-In my undergraduate study, there were different subjects touching on areas such as risk and compliance, corporate secretarialship, and company law.
-Based on those study experiences, I continued my job search on different job-finding platforms and finally received a job offer as a company secretarial assistant from a CPA firm, which mainly provides company secretarial and accounting services.
+During my undergraduate studies, I took courses in areas such as risk and compliance, corporate secretarialship, and company law.
+These subjects laid a strong foundation and helped me identify my career direction.
+Drawing on these experiences, I continued my job search across various platforms and eventually received an offer as a company secretarial assistant from a CPA firm that mainly provides company secretarial and accounting services.

-Last but not least, stepping out of your comfort zone is important.
-During my undergraduate years, I imagined that having a full-time job would be tough and stressful.
+Lastly, stepping out of your comfort zone is key.
+During my undergraduate years, I used to imagine that full-time work would be difficult and stressful.
 However, you never truly know until you try.
-Besides, don’t be shy to ask questions—the more you ask, the more you learn.
-I hope everyone has a bright future, and I wish you all good luck and success in your studies and future careers!
+Don’t be afraid to ask questions—the more you ask, the more you learn.
+I hope everyone has a bright future ahead and wish you all the best in your studies and careers!

 Fan Yi, graduate, 2025